yslys/yslys.github.io/_pages/about.md

 * With the interface being done, the next question is - how to evaluate its performance?
 QEMU is a functional simulator, not providing us with timing information.
 So, gem5 is the best candidate.

 ## Hardware level
 * I started simulating the accelerator in gem5.
   * Before doing that, I kept in mind what workloads I would like to optimize - memory-intensive workloads, of which Star-Schema Benchmark is a good candidate.
+  * I borrowed some implementation in gem5-GPU to setup the skeleton of the accelerator and IOMMU.
 * Database accelerator simulation
   * I borrowed the design of Intel's Data Streaming Accelerator.
   * For the operations the accelerator support, I picked selection, projection and aggregation.